Event Management Policies

 Upon the completion of the fundraiser, the sponsoring student or organization must:

 Pick-up cash/checks from Public Safety and return the cash box and key.

 Use cash to purchase a money order.

-Bring checks and money order to ODUS where they will be photo copies.
-ODUS will send out money order/checks and any additional information to the benefitting organization.
+Bring checks and money order to ODUS where they will be photo copied.
+The sponsoring student organization will then send out money order/checks and any additional information to the benefiting organization.

 The sponsoring student or organization must provide ODUS with a detailed summary report of the fundraiser.
 Special care should be given to delineate all costs, including a profit per item calculation, advertising and institutional support costs (i.e., printing & mailing, tables, etc.) The report should confirm how much money was raised, how much was donated to the designated charity and the date the donation was sent.